Jun 01, 23 11:48 PM

 This part of the sword is called the mune (chest) and flowed cleanly to the habaki.

 Below is a closer pic of the blade of the shorter Muramasa themed sword with partial bo-hi.

 And here is one of the full length of the O-Katana.
-As you can see, it is one big sword (and does add to the cost of the sword by $125 as it needs a bigger saya, costs more make, temper, polish and ship.
-But worth every penny, and the ONLY customization option that costs more).
+As you can see, it is one big sword (and only costs $100 more than the standard version).

 Now as you have probably noticed, each of these T10 tool steel blades is differentially hardened and has a natural, unetched and hand polished hamon temper line.